samaromm/CRUD-practice-with-Expressjs-and-Mongoose/README.md

 # CRUD-practice-with-courses-DB
-A simple practice for Create-Update-Read-Delete from a database using:
+A simple practice for Create-Update-Read-Delete from a courses database using:
 ```text
 Express JS / Express Generator
 Mongodb